Facts About the Oort Cloud

-- Objects found in the Oort Cloud are known as trans-Neptunian objects.
-This applies to all objects beyond the orbit of Neptune and includes the Kuiper Belt objects as well.
+- Objects found in the Oort Cloud are known as “trans-Neptunian objects” or TNOs.
+This applies to all objects beyond Neptune’s orbit.
+It includes the Kuiper Belt objects (KBOs) as well.

-- One theory is that the Sun captured cometary material from outer discs of other stars which were forming in the same nebula as the Sun.
+- One theory about its formation is that the Sun captured cometary material from outer disks of other stars which were forming in the same nebula as the Sun.

 - The Oort cloud comprises two regions.
-There is a spherical outer Oort cloud, and a disc shaped inner cloud called the Hills cloud.
+There is a spherical outer Oort cloud, and a disk-shaped inner cloud called the Hills cloud.